 - Nitrogen (first number) provides plants the ability to produce more chlorophyll, which allows them to grow more quickly; it is primarily responsible for leafy-green growth.

-- Phosphorous/Phosphate (second number) aids in root development and increases flowering ability, bloom size, and fruit and seed production.
+- Phosphorous/Phosphate (second number) aids in root development and increases flowering ability, bloom size, and fruit and seed production; often emphasized in starter fertilizers and those formulated for flowers or vegetables

 Granular vs. Liquid